แชร์ผ่าน

 Claim tax treaty benefit (United Kingdom)

-Channel partners with tax profile in United Kingdom must claim tax treaty benefits on the W-8BEN form in your tax profile setup before the sale of any multiparty private offer.
-You must have valid tax treaty benefit status on your tax profile before you're eligible to participate in multiparty private offer.
-To claim tax treaty benefit in your tax profile, in the Tax Treaty Benefits section of your W-8BEN form, select "Yes" to the question on claiming a reduced rate of withholding under a tax treaty.
+Channel partners with a tax profile in the United Kingdom must claim tax treaty benefits on the W-8BEN form in your tax profile setup before the sale of any multiparty private offer.
+You must have a valid tax treaty benefit status on your tax profile before you're eligible to participate in a multiparty private offer.
+To claim a tax treaty benefit in your tax profile, in the Tax Treaty Benefits section of your W-8BEN form, select "Yes" to the question on claiming a reduced rate of withholding under a tax treaty.

 Configure your multiparty private offers

-1. Sign in to Partner Center using the account associated with the marketplace seller ID you provided to ISVs to add you to the multiparty private offer.
+1. Sign in to Partner Center by using the account associated with the marketplace seller ID you provided to ISVs to add you to the multiparty private offer.

 2. Select Marketplace offers from the home page.